wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSourceConfiguration.md

 # Data source configuration

-In order to use the OPC UA EDS adapter, you must configure the data source from which it will be receiving data.
+In order to use the OPC UA EDS adapter, you must configure the data source from which it will receive data.

 ## Configure OPC UA data source